-If there are any connection problems, you can view the system log by selecting the System Log menu item.
-Detailed reports from individual applications running on the router will be displayed.
-Use the Save Log button to save the system log to a connected computer (it will be saved as a text file with the .log extension).
-The Save Report button is used to create detailed reports (it will be saved as a text file with the .txt extension).
-The report will include statistical data, routing and process tables, the system log, and configuration.
+If there are any connection problems you may view the system log by selecting the System Log menu item.
+Detailed reports from individual applications running in the router will be displayed.
+Use the Save Log button to save the system log to a connected computer.
+(It will be saved as a text file with the .log extension.)
+The Save Report button is used for creating detailed reports.
+(It will be saved as a text file with the .txt extension.
+The file will include statistical data, routing and process tables, system log, and configuration.)

-Sensitive data in the report are filtered out for security reasons.
+Sensitive data from the report are filtered out for security reasons.

-The default length of the system log is 1000 KiB.
-Once this size is reached, a new file is created for storing the system log.
-When the second file is full, the first file is overwritten with a new log.
+The default length of the system log is 1000 lines.
+After reaching 1000 lines a new file is created for storing the system log.
+After completion of 1000 lines in the second file, the first file is overwritten with a new file.

-The Syslogd program outputs the system log.
+The Syslogd program will output the system log.
 It can be started with two options to modify its behavior.
-The option "-S" followed by a decimal number sets the maximum number of lines in one log file.
-The option "-R" followed by a hostname or IP address enables logging to a remote syslog daemon.
-(If the remote syslog daemon is on a Linux OS, remote logging must be enabled, typically by running "syslogd -R".
-If it's on a Windows OS, a syslog server must be installed, such as Syslog Watcher).
-To start syslogd with these options, the "/etc/init.d/syslog" script can be modified via SSH, or lines can be added to the Startup Script (accessible in the Configuration section), as shown in figure 11.
+Option "-S" followed by decimal number sets the maximal number of lines in one log file.
+Option "-R" followed by hostname or IP address enables logging to a remote syslog daemon.
+(If the remote syslog deamon is Linux OS, there has to be remote logging enabled (typically running "syslogd -R").
+If it's the Windows OS, there has to be syslog server installed, e.g. Syslog Watcher).
+To start syslogd with these options, the "/etc/init.d/syslog" script can be modified via SSH or lines can be added into Startup Script (accessible in Configuration section) according to figure 11.